Leaderboard

 2 points

-Hi All, I am in search of a use car (Approx. below 1.6 m) for day to day use.
+2. Hi All, I am in search of a use car (Approx. below 1.6 m) for day to day use.
 I drive approx. 40 kms per day to/from office therefore vehicle should be good in Fuel Consumption.
 Please let me know your suggestions.
-Regards1 point
+Regards

 1 point

-Did a few things over the weekend.
+9. Did a few things over the weekend.
 Managed to get a 8 button OBC and got that connected up.
 Made a massive difference to the interior as the original analog clocked looked totally out of place.
-I havent connected up the check control yet as that needs more sensors and extra wiring.1 point
+I havent connected up the check control yet as that needs more sensors and extra wiring.

 This leaderboard is set to Colombo/GMT+05:30